 - Regent’s Park Theatre offers access seating on Row J, which has level access and offers a number of wheelchair spots.
 Some BSL interpreted, audio-described and captioned performances will be available for Romeo and Juliet.
 Hearing and guide dogs are welcome at the Regent’s theatre.

 - The venue offers gender-neutral and accessible toilets on site, as well as water bottle refill stations, bike racks and a merchandise shop.

-- Regent’s Park Open Air Theatre is located in The Regent's Park, Inner Cir, London NW1 4NU.
+- Regent’s Park Open Air Theatre is located in the Inner Circle of the Regent's Park.
 Entry to the box office is via Queen Mary’s Garden within the park.